Delia Meulenkamp: Early life

 Meulenkamp was born in Rotterdam, Netherlands on July 3, 1933, to Gerrit Wilhelmus Antonius and Maria Cornelia Meulenkamp, and had a brother Jack.
 She grew up during the German occupation of Holland which began in May 1940 with heavy aerial bombing of her native Rotterdam and ended in 1945.
 Though second in size to the Capital Amsterdam, coastal Rotterdam had one of the largest ports in the world in 1940, of significance to her father's business.
 She swam and competed briefly in Holland, before coming to America after the War with her family in late 1948.
-A successful import-export broker, Gerrit Meulenkamp, aware of Delia's potential as an athlete, was largely influenced in his decision to transfer his company to San Francisco, so Delia could be coached by Sava who's Crystal Plunge swimmers had experienced great success at the 1948 Olympics.
+A successful import-export broker, Gerrit Meulenkamp, aware of Delia's potential as an athlete, was largely influenced in his decision to transfer his company to San Francisco, so Delia could be coached by Sava whose Crystal Plunge swimmers had experienced great success at the 1948 Olympics.
 According to one source, Valejo California's Times Herald, the decision came after a meeting between Sava and Gerrit Meulenkamp at the 1948 London Olympics.
 By 1949, Delia was swimming with the Crystal Plunge Swimming Club in greater San Francisco under Hall of Fame Coach Charlie Sava.
 Once in the San Francisco area, she attended Mill Valley's Tamalpais High School, and swam for their swim team for a year.
-She graduated Tamalpais High on June 17, 1951 as a resident of Mill Valley.
+She graduated Tamalpais High on June 17, 1951, as a resident of Mill Valley.